The City of Denton works with residents and businesses to preserve the health, beauty, safety, and property values of the community.

 Denton Police Department (940) 349-8181

-- Noise Complaints (You report these complaints to the Police while they are occurring)
+- Noise Complaints (Report these complaints while they are occurring.)

 - Vagrancy/Homeless Trespassing

 - Cars Parked on the Street